shinyquagsire23/monado/doc/tracing.md

 # Start the daemon ftrace probes daemon.
 # Only needs to be run once and keeps running.
-# Not needed with the above config.
+# Not needed with the preceding config.
 ./perfetto/out/linux_clang_release/traced_probes &

 # When you want to run a capture do and then run Monado.